miku3920/walnut-web-app/README.md

 ## Usage

-`walnut-web-app` import should occur before import Telegram, because walnut cheats the WebApp by modifying location.hash.
-Accordingly, it does work outside of Telegram WebView.
+To ensure proper operation, `walnut-web-app` must be imported before Telegram.
+This is because it alters the location.hash to enable the WebApp to function outside of Telegram WebView.

 ```javascript
 // destructured import